 The '2nd Battle of Balikpapan', otherwise 'Oboe II', marked the conclusion of the 'Oboe' campaign for Allied (primarily Australian) forces to retake the most important part of the island of Borneo from the Japanese (1/21 July 1945).

-The landings took place on 1 July 1945 as Major General Edward J. Milford’s Australian 7th Division, comprising Brigadier F. O. Chilton’s 18th Brigade, Brigadier Ivan N. Dougherty’s 21st Brigade and Brigadier Kenneth W. Eather’s 25th Infantry Brigades, with a small number of Dutch East Indian troops, made the 'Oboe II' amphibious landing a short distance to the north of Balikpapan.
+The landings took place on 1 July 1945 as Major General Edward J. Milford’s Australian 7th Division, comprising Brigadier F. O. Chilton’s 18th Brigade, Brigadier Ivan N. Dougherty’s 21st Brigade and Brigadier Kenneth W. Eather’s 25th Infantry Brigades, with a small number of Netherlands East Indian troops, made the 'Oboe II' amphibious landing a short distance to the north of Balikpapan.
 The Allied invasion fleet consisted of around 100 ships.
 The landing had been preceded by heavy bombing and shelling by Australian and US air and naval forces.
-The Allied force totalled 33,000 men, and the Japanese force, commanded by Rear Admiral Michiaki Kamada, numbered between 8,400 and 10,000 men, of which between 3,100 and 3,900 were combatants.
+The Allied force totalled 33,000 men, and the Japanese force, commanded by Rear Admiral Michiaki Kamada, numbered between 8,400 and 10,000 men, of whom between 3,100 and 3,900 were combatants.
 After the initial landing, the Allies secured the town and its port, and then advanced along the coast and into the hinterland, capturing the two Japanese airfields.
 Major combat operations concluded around 21 July, but were followed by mopping-up operations, which lasted until the end of the war on 15 August August.
 Australian troops remained in the area until a time early in 1946.

 Located 1,292 miles (2241 km) to the north-west of Darwin in Australia’s Northern Territory, Balikpapan lies on the south-eastern coast of Borneo, and its significance lay in its oil production and port facilities.
 Before World War II, the area had an annual production of 1.8 million tons of oil.
 The port, lying inside Balikpapan Bay, comprised seven piers and a large number of warehouses, and was serviced by well-developed road network.
 At its mouth, the bay is 1 mile (1.6 km) wide, and was suitable for medium-sized ships.
 To the south of the port, an oil refinery with 40 storage tanks and a cracking plant lay along a steep ridge, separating the port from the European suburb of Klandasan, which looked out on the open sea from the cape on the eastern part of the bay.
 Two roads fanned out from Balikpapan town, one to the north-east to Samarinda (dubbed the 'Milford Highway' by the Australians) and the other was the 'Vasey Highway' extending to the south along the coast towards Samboja.
 The refinery in Balikpapan was supplied with oil from fields around Samboja and Sangasanga to the north-east.